Hacktoberfest/hacktoberfest-repo-topic-apply/README.md

 ## Create a GitHub Token

 You will need a GitHub token to perform these actions on your repositories.
 Follow the instructions for [creating a personal access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and be sure to give it `repo` access.
+If you are using Gitlab instead, follow these instructions for [creating a personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) instead.

 ## Usage